Reeve Aleutian Airways

 Reeve Aleutian Airways was an airline headquartered in Anchorage, Alaska, United States.
 It ceased operations on December 5, 2000.
+Reeve Aleutian was named, possibly as a pun on the word revolution, by combining founder Robert C. Reeve's surname and the Aleutian Islands, its primary destination.

 History

 Founding

-In February 1946, Bob Reeve received a call informing him that some ex USAAF C-47s and Douglas DC-3s were for sale (the C-47 being the military version of the DC-3).
+In February 1946, Bob Reeve received a call informing him that some ex-USAAF C-47s and Douglas DC-3s were for sale (the C-47 being the military version of the DC-3).
 Reeve bought his first DC-3 for $20,000 with $3,000 down and the balance payable over 3 years.
-The cost of conversion to civilian standard was quoted at $50,000 but Reeve did the work himself at a cost of $5,000.
+The cost of conversion to civilian standard was quoted at $50,000, but Reeve did the work himself at a cost of $5,000.

 A strike by sailors on steamships operating between Seattle and Anchorage started on April 6, 1946.
 Reeve, along with Merritt Boyle and Bill Borland began flying between Seattle and Anchorage, with stops at Juneau, Yakutat or Annette Island.
 Each trip carried a full load of 21 passengers and took an average of 9 1/2 hours.
 In 53 days, 26 round trips were made.
 Reeve would work all night on inspections and maintenance of the plane at Spokane, and then fly back to Anchorage having had very little sleep.
 Reeve earned $93,000 from this activity, enough to pay for the DC-3 and buy three more.